Narcissistic abuse gets talked about a lot—gaslighting, manipulation, triangulation… you get the picture.

 19. They’re experiencing narcissistic collapse.

-Sometimes, when a narcissist’s facade crumbles, they’ll push everyone away.
-This ‘narcissistic collapse’ can lead to a discard as they try to rebuild their false self.
-It’s not about you — it’s their own internal crisis.
+Source: Unsplash Sometimes, when a narcissist’s facade crumbles, they’ll push everyone away.
+Narcissistic collapse can lead to a discard as they try to rebuild their false self.
+Yet again, it’s not about you; it’s their own internal crisis.
+To be honest, you don’t want to be around when they hit rock bottom because it’s not a pretty sight.

 20. They never truly connected in the first place.